pradeep-mishra/csvjson/README.md

 * csv to column array object
 * json object to csv
 * json array to csv

 Warning
 -------
-* csvjson 2x has breaking changes and its not compatible with csvjson 1x code.
+* csvjson 2x and above has breaking changes and its not compatible with csvjson 1x code.

 Example usage